Axway/elasticsearch-docker-beat/README.md

       negate: true
   logs_json_only: true
 ```
-will filter all json log which don't have an attribut `trcbltPartitionId` no matter its value and filter all messages which don't have a json format
+filters all json log which don't have an attribut `trcbltPartitionId` no matter its value and filter all messages which don't have a json format

 #### setting example